 It’s also important that you check your credit report for any errors and have them corrected if you find them.

 You can also check your credit score for free on sites like Credit Karma.
 These sites provide you “credit report cards” advising things you can do to improve your credit.

-Having your pay direct deposited and your bills automatically deducted from your bank account is a great way to stay on top of things.
-By automating your finances you won’t have to worry about forgetting to pay a bill, transfer money to savings or add to your investments.
+Having your pay directly deposited and your bills automatically deducted from your bank account is a great way to stay on top of things.
+By automating your finances, you won’t have to worry about forgetting to pay a bill, transfer money to savings, or add to your investments.

 Make a Plan for Your Financial Goals

-The New Year marks a clean slate for you.
-If you’ve struggled to pay off debt, save, or invest money you can have a fresh start in 2014.
-It's time to rethink your money goals!
+The new year marks a clean slate for you.
+If you’ve struggled to pay off debt, save, or invest money, you can have a fresh start this year.
+It’s time to rethink your money goals!

-Let’s make 2014 an awesome year for reaching finance goals!
+Let’s have an awesome year for reaching financial goals!

 What kind of financial goals have you set for the new year?